jremington/UWB-Indoor-Localization_Arduino/README.md

 3. The tag must know the indices and positions of the anchors.
 See the tag code for examples.

-4. Z coordinates:  in the 2D examples, the anchor Z coordinates are ignored, but the anchors DO have Z coordinates, and the reported distances will include those values.
+4. Z coordinates:  in the 2D examples, the anchor Z coordinates are ignored, but the anchors and tag DO have Z coordinates, and the reported distances will include those values.
 This introduces some error into the position calculation if the anchors are not located in the same Z plane as the tag.
 In the 3D example, Z coordinates tend to be poorly determined if the tags are not widely spaced in Z. That means having at least one tag on the floor and at least one at a height of several meters above the floor.